Contributing to sbpy¶

 customized exceptions and warnings are encouraged, and should ultimately be derived from the base classes in

-a CHANGELOG entry is required as of v0.2; update the Status Page where applicable
+a CHANGELOG entry is required; also update the Status Page where applicable

 This is the proposed workflow for code contributions:

 Before you write any code, please issue a Feature Request, fill out the form and submit it.

 sbpyteam and any interested parties will discuss the proposal in the issue comments to (1) determine if it is within the scope of